11 Social Media Best Practices and Tips for Startups

 5) Know when to post new content

 You've determined where to find potential customers using the persona you previously developed.
 Now you need to know what days and times they are most likely to be present and looking for new content from you.
 This research has already been done for you.
-Using the tool most appropriate to your niche, you can find out what days and times are best and how many times a day, week, or month you want to re-post.
+Using the tool most appropriate to your niche, you can determine the best days and times, as well as the frequency of reposting, such as daily, weekly, or monthly.

 You want to research the best times to post to the social media platforms you've chosen to use, but it's just as critical that you be available to engage when the posts go up.
 If you and your customers are in distant time zones, consider using a chatbot to handle general conversations while you’re out of the office.